May

 Don’t split the difference

 Does the same bot for marketing inquiries have the same function as customer service?
 Can a bot effectively cross-sell a new product in a customer service environment?
-A blend of and human interaction may work best.
+A blend of automation and human interaction may work best.

 Taking a close look at your processes and interactions can reveal where a bot can work and where it won’t.
 This doesn’t mean you can’t enjoy the efficiencies of a chatbot.
 It only means you may need to design a customized solution with humans and technology working togeher.